The Ultimate Handbook for Smoke Bomb Photographers in 2026

 Shutter Bombs Guarantee

-Every Enola Gaye smoke grenade sold through Shutter Bombs is 100% guaranteed.
-If a grenade is faulty or fails to perform, we'll make it right.
+Every Enola Gaye smoke grenade sold through Shutter Bombs is backed by a 100% product guarantee.
+If a grenade is faulty or fails to perform, email hello@shutterbombs.com with a photo or video and we'll make it right — your choice of store credit or refund.
 Shop with confidence.

 Exploring Different Angles